 Sitting among the middle of his family seating, I saw him.
 El Demonio.

 Another long deep silence filled the room.
-I ran my hand over his at which point he gave me a tight nod.
-I knew, holding his trembling hands, there was pain in his heart when he parted with those words.
+I ran my hand over his, he gave me a tight nod.
+I knew, holding his trembling hands, there was pain in his heart when he parted those words along with his dignity.
 Staying silent, we let the Moralez take over.

 Carlos Moralez was the first one to speak.
 His steps boomed across the room.
-The current head of The Los Zetas, one of the biggest Mexican cartel, he portrayed all demeanours of a leader.
+The present head of The Los Zetas, one of the biggest Mexican cartel, he portrayed all demeanors of a leader.

 Tall and slender as a grapevine, Carlos oozed charisma.
 Walking across the room, he smiled at his family as if taking their permission.
 His wife, Maria gave him her nodded affirmation.

 "We know what it is like to maintain business, Ramon."
 Pulling a chair closer to us, Carlos sat.
-"And although I don't have a daughter, I know the sentiments you have towards protecting yours." his eyes travelled towards me.
+"Although I don't have a daughter, I know your sentiments in protecting her."
+His eyes travelled towards me.
 Maria walked close to him, facing dad.

-"We would be happy to take Valentina as our own daughter" she smiled at me and then dad.
-I smiled back, knowing well to play along.
+"We would be happy to take Valentina as ours."
+She smiled at me and then dad.
+I simpered, knowing well to play along.
 "From today, she is as much your daughter as she is ours."

 Maria closed our distance.
 I look away, portraying the blushing girl which I wasn't.
 She took my hand and placed it over his, pulling my attention back to his emotionless eyes.

 The specks of green remained frigid as he stared at me for a second before pulling his hand away.
-The jerk reaction was felt by me and Maria.
-He immediately murmured an insincere apology before walking back, seated with his brothers.
+The jerk reaction was felt by both me and Maria.
+He murmured an insincere apology, walking back to be seated with his brothers.

-As dad talked to Maria and Carlos, I sat beside them, bored.
-Maria gestured to her boys, one of whom walked towards me.
+As dad talked to Maria and Carlos, I sat beside them, unravelling the loose thread from my sleeves.
+Maria gestured to her boys, one of whom walked up.
 In contrast to the demon's expressions and demeanor, his was much better.
 With a smiling face and a hand projected out, he introduced himself.

 Taking his hand I continued, "Valentina Ramirez."